carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 ---
 title: "Introduction"
-teaching: 15
+teaching: 10
+exercises: 5
 questions:
 - What is machine learning?
 objectives:
+- Define machine learning
-- Identify current problems in computational biology and recognize the benefits of machine learning techniques.
+- Identify problems in computational biology suitable for machine learning
+- Recognize the benefits of machine learning techniques
 ---

 > ## Think-Pair-Share